Africans in Turkey: Modern era

 Since the end of 1990s the number of people with roots from Africa has grown considerably in Turkey due to immigration.
-The modern immigrant community is comрrised mostly of immigrants and refugees from Ghana, Ethiopia, DRC, Sudan, Nigeria, Kenya, Eritrea, Somalia and Senegal.
+The modern immigrant community is composed mostly of immigrants and refugees from Ghana, Ethiopia, DRC, Sudan, Nigeria, Kenya, Eritrea, Somalia and Senegal.
 Most of the African immigrants in Turkey come to Turkey to further migrate to Europe, but due to the tightening of immigration policy of both Turkey and EU most of the immigrants now migrate to Turkey to stay.
 Immigrants from Eastern Africa are usually refugees, meanwhile Western and Central African immigration is reported to be economically driven.
 The migration pattern of the latter group is being described as a middle class movement of white collar workers and urban traders who want to improve their economical conditions.

 According to state-owned Anadolu Agency, government data suggests that there are 1.5 million Africans living all across Turkey as of 2017, with 25% of them in Istanbul.
 Other studies state the majority of Africans in Turkey lives in Istanbul and report Tarlabaşı, Dolapdere, Kumkapı, Yenikapı and Kurtuluş as having a strong African presence.
 Estimates of the number of Africans living in Istanbul varies between 50,000 and 200,000.
 Ankara also has a sizeable Somali community.